dfhoughton/gullah/README.md

     parses = Cat.parse 'The fat cat sat on the mat.' assert_equal 1, parses.length, 'there is only one parse of this sentence' parse = parses.first
-    assert_equal 1, parse.nodes.reject(&:ignorable?).count, 'there is a root node for this parse' root = parse.nodes.first
+    assert_equal 1, parse.roots.reject(&:ignorable?).length, 'there is a root node for this parse' root = parse.roots.reject(&:ignorable?).first
     assert_equal :S, root.name, 'the root node is a sentence' verb = root.descendants.find { |d| d.name == :VP }&.descendants&.find { |d| d.name == :V }
     assert_equal 'sat', verb&.text, 'we have the expected verb'